kubernetes-sigs/cluster-api-provider-azure/docs/book/src/developers/development.md

 ### Setting up the environment

-Your must have the Azure credentials as outlined in the [getting started prerequisites](../topics/getting-started.md#Prerequisites) section.
+You must have the Azure credentials as outlined in the [getting started prerequisites](../getting-started.md#Prerequisites) section.

 ### Tilt Requirements